thisisagile/easy/README.md

 To assure that such an aggregate is valid, when persisted, it is validated, usually starting from the *aggregate root*.
 In most cases, the aggregate root is the entity that is also the resource that requests are about, and in most often it is also the name of the microservice itself.

 The **easy** framework supplies a nice and easy mechanism for validating instances of the microservice's aggregate.
-We supply to easy-to-use functions, named `validate(subject?: unknown): Results` and `validateReject(subject?: unknown): Promise<unknown>`.
+We supply to easy-to-use functions, named `validate(subject?: unknown): Results` and `validateReject = <T>(subject?: T): Promise<T>`.
 Although you can pass any object to these functions, in general, you will pass the aggregate root as an argument.

     validate = (dev: Developer): Results => validate(dev);